-Public Service workforce data for 2021 shows:8
+Public Service workforce data for 2022 shows:7

-- European, Māori, Pacific and MELAA employees are represented in the Public Service at or above population levels. - The proportion of Asian public servants has grown substantially since 2016, but remains lower than population representation. - Women are more strongly represented than men in all ethnic groups. - The proportion of women in the leadership pipeline has grown markedly since 2016, especially for European women. - European public servants are the only ethnic group that is over-represented in leadership, compared with their overall representation in the Public Service.
-This is slightly the case for European women and markedly so for European men. - Māori men are represented at similar proportions throughout the leadership pipeline but Pacific men and men from ethnic communities are under-represented in the leadership pipeline, compared with their overall representation in the Public Service.
+- Māori, Pacific and MELAA employees are represented in the Public Service at or above population levels. - The proportion of Asian public servants has grown substantially since 2016, but remains lower than population representation. - Women are more strongly represented than men in all ethnic groups. - The proportion of women in the leadership pipeline has grown markedly since 2016, especially for European women. - European public servants are the only ethnic group that is over-represented in leadership, compared with their overall representation in the Public Service. - Māori men and women are more strongly represented throughout the leadership pipeline than Pacific or Asian public servants, but the leadership pipeline still needs to be strengthened for all groups other than Europeans.